pawelmagnu/ttt10x10/README.md

 During the testing process the game resulted in a draw/win for the AI 87% of the time

-Unfortunately there exists a winning strategy for a human player :c
+Unfortunately there exists a winning strategy for the human player :c